GeirGrusom/WebShard/README.md

 Known issues
 ============

-* JSON deserialization is not yet completed.
-In the future it is intended that you can replace the built-in JSON serializstion with JSON.NET if you so please.
+* There is little to no error-checking at this point.
+This is next on the TODO-list.
+Make sure an exception doesn't crash the entire server.